 As long as it was about what Jesus could do to make their lives better, they offered "Hosanna!”
 But as soon as it became about what they could do for Him, it was either silence or “Crucify Him!”
 Even our silence can discredit our Lord as we stand by, not saying a word.
 Silence questions His character and makes him nothing more than a Sugar Daddy.
 And when the sugar is gone, we no longer wish to identify with Him.

-Instead, let’s commit our families to be like those of which the prophet speaks (Habakkuk 3:17-18).
-“Although the fig tree shall not blossom, neither shall fruit be in the vines; the labor of the olive shall fail, and the fields shall yield no meat; the flock shall be cut off from the fold, and there shall be no herd in the stalls: Yet I will rejoice in the Lord, I will joy in the God of my salvation.”
+“Although the fig tree shall not blossom, neither shall fruit be in the vines; the labor of the olive shall fail, and the fields shall yield no meat; the flock shall be cut off from the fold, and there shall be no herd in the stalls: Yet I will rejoice in the Lord, I will joy in the God of my salvation (Habakkuk 3:17-18).”